Buying a collectors’ motor car at auction

 Purchased lots are available for collection during and immediately after the end of the auction.
 You are reminded that on the fall of the hammer the lots are at your risk and you should therefore have insurance cover in place.

 In any event, lots must be collected no later than 12 Noon the following day of the Sale.
-Should the lot not be collected, it will be transported at your expense to a storage facility by Straight Eight Logistics.
-Representatives of our insurance partner Hagerty and transport partner Straight Eight Logistics are on hand to offer whatever support you may require.
+Should the lot not be collected, it will be transported at your expense to a storage facility by Stanley Motors.
+Representatives of our insurance partner Hagerty and Stanley Motors are on hand to offer whatever support you may require.
 Please ensure you sign and return the buyer collection form/agreement, ensuring you have all paperwork, keys and any spare parts.